JeroenBoersma/docker-compose-development/README.md

 Quickly start of developing locally with Nginx, PHP, Blackfire, Percona, MailHog and Redis.

 No e-mail is send externally, everything is catched by MailHog.
-Look out if you are using sendgrid, mailchimp or similar mail API's, we do not catch those.
+Be aware if you are using sendgrid, mailchimp or similar mail API's, we do not catch those.

 ## Base images

-Currently the next base images are used.
+Currently the following base images are used.
 Trying to rely on official images as much as possible.

 - blackfire -> [blackfire/blackfire:latest](https://hub.docker.com/r/blackfire/blackfire/)
 - nginx -> [nginx:alpine](https://hub.docker.com/r/_/nginx/)